Instagram is removing likes from instagram. For over a month now, rumours spread that your likes would disappear from the social platform.

 News flash: Likes don’t pay the bills.

-My company is helping companies grow with instagram and Twitch influencer marketing.
+My company is helping companies find instagram influencers and Twitch influencer marketing.
 My perspective is that this is a good thing for the industry.
 Some folks will be crushed.
 Their whole strategy might have been based collecting hearts.
 But the strong shall survive.

 For marketers still relying on likes as a measurement of influencer marketing success, this will be a wakeup call.
 Now, they will be relying on more financially viable metrics like user acquisition, referral traffic and the quality of the users acquired from influencer marketing.
 This will be a very valuable shift for their businesses.